Information architecture, User experience, Visual design, UX standards

 I went through and identified all the templates and atomic web components FOTF had built over the years and organized them into sections that could be used when creating new sites.
 The site hierarchy was divided into sections, subsections and components.
 Information from each section trickled down and informed the next.

 Don’t forget the good stuff

 A design system based upon a unifying pattern language can only be successful if the instructions on how to deploy it are clear.
-Each component contained wireframes, design assets, code specifications, and editorial guidelines governing its use.
-I created the UX and design assets and worked with the lead developer and content strategist to define the code specs and content usage guidelines.
+Each component contained wireframes, design assets, code specifications and editorial guidelines governing its use.
+I created all the library design assets and worked with the lead developer and content strategist to define the code specs and content usage guidelines.